Yoru vs TejoMatchups

 The Duelist (Yoru) vs Initiator (Tejo) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Yoru's Duelist abilities serve different purposes than Tejo's Initiator kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Duelist abilities interact with Initiator counterplay is essential for maximizing your agent's potential.
 Yoru's Duelist toolkit may excel at certain aspects while Tejo's Initiator kit counters others.
-The Tejo advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Yoru advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Yoru has favorable matchups against 8 agents and unfavorable matchups against 18 agents in Valorant.
-Yoru's strongest matchup is against Phoenix with a 68.0% win rate.
-The most challenging matchup is Breach at 25.0% win rate.
+Yoru has favorable matchups against 12 agents and unfavorable matchups against 15 agents in Valorant.
+Yoru's strongest matchup is against KAY/O with a 80.0% win rate.
+The most challenging matchup is Cypher at 34.0% win rate.
 Use the table below to find specific matchup details and performance metrics.

 Opponent | Win Rate | Matches | KDA | DMG/Rnd | HS % | Atk WR | Def WR |